Envirometrix/landmap/README.md

 (by default landmap uses `c("regr.ranger", "regr.ksvm", "regr.glmnet", "regr.cubist")`; see [a complete list of learners available via mlr](https://mlr.mlr-org.com/articles/tutorial/integrated_learners.html)) with oblique coordinates (rotated coordinates) as described in [Moller et al. (2019) "Oblique Coordinates as Covariates for Digital Soil Mapping"](https://www.soil-discuss.net/soil-2019-83/) to account for spatial autocorrelation in values.
-Geographical distances to ALL points can be added by specifying `buffer.dist=TRUE`; this is however not recommended for large point data sets.
+In the landmap packagte, geographical distances to ALL points can be added by specifying `buffer.dist=TRUE`; this is however not recommended for large point data sets.
 The meta-learning i.e. the SuperLearner model shows which individual learners are most important: